 The Company estimates its CECL Reserve primarily using a probability-weighted model that considers the likelihood of default and expected loss given default for each individual loan.
 Calculation of the CECL Reserve requires loan specific data, which includes capital senior to the Company when the Company is the subordinate lender, changes in net operating income, debt service coverage ratio, loan-to-value, occupancy, property type and geographic location.
 Estimating the CECL Reserve also requires significant judgment with respect to various factors, including (i) the appropriate historical loan loss reference data, (ii) the expected timing of loan repayments, (iii) calibration of the likelihood of default to reflect the risk characteristics of the Company's floating rate loan portfolio and (iv) the Company's current and future view of the macroeconomic environment.
 The Company may consider loan-specific qualitative factors on certain loans to estimate its CECL Reserve.
 In order to estimate the future expected loan losses relevant to the Company's portfolio, the Company utilizes historical market loan loss data licensed from a third party data service.
 The third party's loan database includes historical loss data for commercial mortgage-backed securities, or CMBS, issued dating back to 1998, which the Company believes is a reasonably comparable and available data set to its type of loans.
-The Company utilized macroeconomic data that reflects a current recession given current macroeconomic conditions; however, the actual financial impact on the Company of the current environment is highly uncertain.
+The Company utilized macroeconomic data that reflects weak economic growth in the near term given current macroeconomic conditions; however, the actual financial impact on the Company of the current environment is highly uncertain.
 For periods beyond the reasonable and supportable forecast period, the Company reverts back to historical loss data.
-Management's current estimate of expected credit losses as of March 31, 2023 increased compared to the current estimate of expected credit losses as of December 31, 2022 primarily due to specific CECL reserves that were assigned to two loans in the portfolio (as discussed below), changes to the loan portfolio and the impact of the current macroeconomic environment on certain assets, including high inflation and interest rates, partially offset by shorter average remaining loan term, loan sales and loan repayments during the three months ended March 31, 2023.
+Management's current estimate of expected credit losses as of September 30, 2023 increased compared to the current estimate of expected credit losses as of June 30, 2023 primarily due to an increase in the CECL reserves for risk rated "4" and "5" loans in the portfolio as a result of the impact of the current macroeconomic environment, including high inflation and interest rates, and other loan specific factors partially offset by shorter average remaining loan term and loan repayments during the three months ended September 30, 2023.
 The CECL Reserve also takes into consideration the assumed impact of macroeconomic conditions on CRE properties and is not specific to any loan losses or impairments on the Company's loans held for investment, unless the Company determines that a specific reserve is warranted for a select asset.

-As of March 31, 2023, the Company's CECL Reserve for its loans held for investment portfolio is \$92.3 million or 387 basis points of the Company's total loans held for investment commitment balance of \$2.4 billion and is bifurcated between the CECL reserve (contra-asset) related to outstanding balances on loans held for investment of \$87.5 million and a liability for unfunded commitments of \$4.8 million.
+As of September 30, 2023, the Company's CECL Reserve for its loans held for investment portfolio is \$115.7 million or 494 basis points of the Company's total loans held for investment commitment balance of \$2.3 billion and is bifurcated between the CECL reserve (contra-asset) related to outstanding balances on loans held for investment of \$112.4 million and a liability for unfunded commitments of \$3.2 million.
 The liability was based on the unfunded portion of the loan commitment over the full contractual period over which the Company is exposed to credit risk through a current obligation to extend credit.
 Management considered the likelihood that funding will occur, and if funded, the expected credit loss on the funded portion.